Cradlepoint's NetCloud Service for SOHO and LTE routers provide dedicated, secure network for enterprise-class remote work

 Cradlepoint offers the capability to ship the E100 and IBR600C routers directly to the end users with a preinserted SIM to connect with the U.S.-based carrier of choice.
 If speed or simplicity is required, the SIM can be activated by the customer while the device is en route to the location.

 NetCloud Service for SOHO with the E100 and IBR 600C can rapidly deploy without requiring onsite IT staff or truck rolls.
 End users simply attach the antennae, power on the endpoint, and the cloud-managed device automatically downloads the proper configurations, policies, and security to connect.
-The Cradlepoint Verify mobile app helps users easily locate the position where the cellular wireless connection will reach its maximum potential, which is another key part of router setup.
+The Cradlepoint Verify mobile app helps users easily locate the position where the cellular wireless edge connection will reach its maximum potential, which is another key part of router setup.

 To ensure the productivity of mission-critical employees while working remotely, they must have an environment that ensures an excellent end user experience for the applications they access.
 This requires bandwidth optimization, prioritized handling of critical applications, and network intelligence.
 However, not every vendor is able to perform this optimization capably over wireless.